 Life of the Mind is an annual lecture series featuring interdisciplinary conversations with UC faculty from a variety of disciplines around a one-word theme.
 The spring lecture, scheduled for 2:30-4:30 p.m.
 Wednesday, March 6, will again focus on the theme of “Next.”

 The Life of the Mind Steering Committee seeks nominations for the featured UC faculty presenter.
 Each featured UC faculty presenter possesses:

 - Accomplished UC faculty member with national/international reputation.

 - Proven record of scholarship or creative works.

 - Recognized as an expert in their field of study, research or creation of works.

 - Experienced at presenting their work to an audience outside the classroom.

 - Excellent and engaging speaker able to relate to a non-specialist audience.

 - Provocative topic of study/research/creative work.

-If you have any questions about this collection, contact Ted Baldwin, Director of Science and Engineering Libraries, at Ted.Baldwin@uc.edu.
+If you have any questions about these books, contact Ted Baldwin, Director of Science and Engineering Libraries at Ted.Baldwin@uc.edu.